cjbarrows/morbles/README.md

     [x] turn off launch buttons when all balls are gone [x] show level hint at start
-    [x] maybe with "play" button and no launch buttons until play starts
+    [x] maybe with "play" button and no launch buttons until play starts [x] BUG: the level completion red/green buttons are not always showing correctly (!)
+    - mostly when clicking among levels
+    - I think it was because the LevelStatuses were coming back un-sorted [x] handle "next level not found" error when you've reached the end
+    - new "success" dialog message?
+[x] fancier "level complete" or "level failed" message

 ## Notes